 Prison Ministry

-If you are interested in becoming a Crossroads Instructor, complete the volunteer form.
-You will receive a formal application, which you will complete, along with a recommendation from the Parkside pastoral staff.
-You'll receive detailed instructional materials to familiarize yourself with the Crossroads program, its goals, and procedures.
-As an instructor, you always remain anonymous.
+If you are interested in becoming a Crossroads Mentor, visit the following link and select if you would like to fill out their physical or online mentor application: https://cpministries.org/mentor/become-a-mentor-home.
+If approved as a Crossroads Mentor, You will receive detailed Mentor Training Handbook to familiarize yourself with the Crossroads program, its goals, and procedures.
+As a mentor, you always remain anonymous.

 The Process

-Many instructors at Parkside Church have found this is a rewarding way to be involved in sharing the Gospel with seekers and discipling young believers, in a non-threatening and effective way.
+Many mentors at Parkside Church have found this is a rewarding way to be involved in sharing the gospel with seekers and discipling young believers, in a non-threatening and effective way.
 Once your application has been approved, you'll be able to enter the rotation to review inmates' lessons:

 1) Receive a lesson in the mail from Crossroads.

-2) Grade and correct these using the answer sheets you will receive from Crossroads.
+2) Review the lesson using the answer keys you will receive from Crossroads.

 3) Write a one-page letter of encouragement to the student.

-4) Mail the corrected lesson and letter directly to the student.
+4) Mail the reviewed lesson and letter directly to the student.

-4) Report the student's score to Crossroads online, by phone, or mail.
+5) Report the student's score to Crossroads online or by phone.

 Recent Blog Posts More